alcherk/SampleCode/PVRTextureLoader/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.6
+- Removed warnings.
+- Updated for iOS 7.
+- Updated for 64-bit.

 Version 1.5
 - Changed deployment target back to iPhone OS 3.2 and added CFBundleIconFiles in Info.plist.